alexhernandezgarcia/alexhernandezgarcia.github.io/teaching/mlprojects/projects/instructions-presentations-report.md

 ## Source Code

 The source code of your project is also part of the evaluation.
 Please provide a link to a GitHub (or GitLab, or similar) repository with your source code alongside your final report.
 Good code should be easy to read and easy to run.
-Therefore, make sure to clean up the final version of your code: remove old or unnecessary pieces of code, add documentation, write a README with instructions on how to run the code and examples to reproduce your experiments, etc.
+Therefore, make sure to clean up the final version of your code: remove old or unnecessary pieces of code, add documentation, write a README with instructions on how to run the code and examples to reproduce your experiments, etc. In particular, consider explicitly indicating the following:

+* Python version you used to run your experiments.
+* Necessary libraries and their versions.
+If you used virtual environments, as was recommended, a simple way of indicating the library requirements is via a `requirements.txt` file.
+You can generate one by running in a shell with you environment activated the following command: `python -m pip freeze > requirements.txt`.
+With a `requirements.txt` available, it should be straightforward to reproduce the environment by running `python -m pip install -r requirements.txt`.

+A good practice to ensure that you included all the necessary information to run your code is to follow your own instructions in a fresh new environment and checking that the code runs seamlessly.

+Since your experiments may be computationally expensive, please consider preparing a lightweight configuration to _dry-run_ your code, for example with a subset of the data, a simpler architecture, a few epochs, etc.